MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/azure-subscription.md

     - Perform basic actions on the instances, including start, stop, shutdown, and restart.
     - Connect via RDP
 - This feature isn't designed to provide feature parity with the Azure portal.
 It provides a small subset of the features to simplify management.
 You can't manage the Azure subscription, deploy instances, manage Azure storage and networks, migrate on-premises VMs to Azure, or view the dashboard and performance monitoring summaries.
-- Certificates and subscription setting information is stored in the registry under HKEY_CURRENT_USER.
+- Certificates and subscription setting information is stored in the registry under `HKEY_CURRENT_USER`.
 The information is log in-specific, and visible on a per-machine, per-login basis.
 If you log into VMM with a shared account (not recommended), any subscription added under that shared account will be exposed to all users.
-- Because information is log in-specific, Azure subscriptions added by one admin user aren't automatically visible to all other VMM admins.
+- As information is log in-specific, Azure subscriptions added by one admin user aren't automatically visible to all other VMM admins.
 You need to set up the subscription for each VMM admin that needs to access it.

 ## Before you start